cryssoft/aix_perf_tools/README.md

-    lps_cpu           - partial re-do of some 'mpstat' output, very much a work in progress. lps_cputotal      - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_memplus       - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_procpool_data - ran this 24x7 on one LPAR per shared processor pool in one environment.  lots of good data. lps_sea           - somewhat mis-named.  you can run it against an SEA or any bare Etherchannel device.
+    lps_cpu           - partial re-do of some 'mpstat' output, very much a work in progress. lps_cputotal      - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_memplus       - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_netadapter    - ran this 24x7 on some LPARs in one environment.  lots of good data. lps_procpool_data - ran this 24x7 on one LPAR per shared processor pool in one environment.  lots of good data. lps_sea           - somewhat mis-named.  you can run it against an SEA or any bare Etherchannel device.